Live NFL Head Coaches Fired Tracker: Prediction Market Odds & Updates for Every Opening

-With another shocking move on Tuesday, our NFL head coaches tracker offers live updates for every coach fired this week along with the latest prediction market odds, news, and rumors about the favorites to fill every opening across the league.
+We're up to eight NFL head coaches fired after another big move Thursday, and our NFL head coaches tracker offers live updates for every opening with the latest prediction market odds, news, and rumors about the favorites to fill every open coaching vacancy.

 Bookmark this page as we'll be updating it throughout the offseason with breaking news and speculation about the top candidates for every open NFL head coaching role.